bmourad01/lang-n-change/README.md

 [3] Matteo Cimini and Jeremy G. Siek.
 2016.
 The gradualizer: a methodology and algorithm for generating gradual type systems.
 In Proceedings of the 43rd Annual ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages (POPL '16).
 Association for Computing Machinery, New York, NY, USA, 443–455.
 DOI:https://doi.org/10.1145/2837614.2837632

 [4] Matteo Cimini and Jeremy G. Siek.
 2017.
 Automatically generating the dynamic semantics of gradually typed languages.
 In Proceedings of the 44th ACM SIGPLAN Symposium on Principles of Programming Languages (POPL 2017).
 Association for Computing Machinery, New York, NY, USA, 789–803.
 DOI:https://doi.org/10.1145/3009837.3009863

+[5] Bierman, G., Parkinson, M.J., & Pitts, A. (2003).
+MJ: An imperative core calculus for Java and Java with effects.